top of page

 Returning to Work & Daily Life

-• Desk work may increase stiffness
+• Desk work may increase stiffness.

-• Tradespeople feel it during overhead tasks
+• Tradespeople feel it during overhead tasks.

-• Parents feel it when lifting kids
+• Parents feel it when lifting kids.

-• Long drives fatigue the neck
+• Long drives can fatigue the neck.

 Gradual reloading works better than complete avoidance.